Study options

 Specialisations

-The teachers in the geoengineering programme are well recognised in Finland and abroad for both their scientific and applied expertise.
-Many of them have been involved in challenging engineering designs and projects and they are maintainin strong industry links.
+The teachers in Master's programme in Geoengineering are well recognised in Finland and abroad for both their scientific and applied expertise.
+Many of them have been involved in challenging engineering designs and projects and they are maintaining strong industry links.
 It guarantees that students are provided with up-to-date courses and knowledge close to the needs of the companies.
 As the programme professors actively pursue research, they don’t hesitate to introduce new knowledge in their teaching, keeping geoengineering graduates at the cutting edge of development.
 Furthermore, the daily studies include multiple learning methods like flipped classroom teaching, experiments in the above-standard laboratory facilities, field investigations (usually with machinery from industry, sometimes even with explosives), hands-on projects for the industry, visits to construction sites, and even certain projects carried out in tunnels under the campus or through virtual reality.

 Geotechnical Engineering

 Sound geotechnical knowledge is the foundation of all construction.
 The main topics of interest in geotechnical engineering are the mechanical, hydraulic and thermal properties of soil and how they affect designs.
 In particular, students learn to select the foundation type, design foundations and other geotechnical structures, take into account soil-structure interaction and decide on ground improvement.
-The programme also introduces knowledge related to off-shore engineering and the influence of cyclic loading on soil behaviour, mainly due to the growing interest in wind energy.
+The programme also introduces knowledge related to offshore engineering and the influence of cyclic loading on soil behaviour, mainly due to the growing interest in wind energy.

 An essential feature of geotechnical expertise is the knowledge of mineral-based materials and their sustainable use.
 The integral part of the skills of geotechnical engineering graduates is the familiarity with modern design methods, including design based on numerical methods and reliability, built upon an in-depth knowledge of soil behaviour and computer methods.